polterguy/polterguy.github.io/documentation/magic.lambda.scheduler/index.md

-The above allows you to persist a _"function invocation"_ for later to execute it, once some specific condition occurs - Effectively giving you the most important features from Microsoft Workflow Foundation, without the ridiculous XML and WYSIWYG - In addition to that this also is a .Net Core library, contrary to MWF that only works for the full .Net Framework.
+The above allows you to persist a _"function invocation"_ for later to execute it, once some specific condition occurs - Effectively giving you the most important features from Microsoft Workflow Foundation, without the ridiculous XML and WYSIWYG features - In addition to that this also is a .Net Core library, contrary to MWF that only works for the full .Net Framework.
+The Hyperlambda task scheduler is also probably at least somewhere between 200 and 400 times faster than MWF, due to not needing any reflection.

 ## Scheduling tasks